Corporate Portraits Photography

 - Yoga instructor – We took photos in a home atmosphere with which I wanted to evoke that “yoga” energy.
 I used spotlights and added colored foil because I know there are colors that we “transmit” through the energy.
 I don’t know much about it in detail, but I liked the darker coloring enhanced by the colored lighting.

 - The developer is in the last photo in the series.
 Imagine a programmer who has never taken professional photos!
-Well, it was a phenomenal experience – I’m proud of the result of this photo shooting.
+Well, it was a phenomenal experience – I’m proud of the result of this photo shoot.

 - A lawyer is my client whom you see in the next three photos.
 Considering that her profession requires seriousness and strictness, I would say that although the shooting was organized in a formal environment, I tried to portray her as approachable and open to clients.
 Photos of lawyers, bankers, and businessmen should inspire confidence, appear serious and determined, and on the other hand, be approachable, not intimidating.
 That’s why, you’ll notice, I chose the angle of shooting the portrait at the level in which the client, when he sits down with the lawyer for a meeting, would look at the lawyer.